inverted-ai/invertedai/docs/source/userguide.md

 300 time steps) with up to 100 agents, contained within an area of roughly 300 meters in diameter.

 ### Programming language support
-The core interface is a [REST API](), that can be called from any programming language.
+The core interface is a {ref}`REST API`, that can be called from any programming language.
 This is a low-level, bare-bones access mode that offers maximum flexibility to deploy in any environment.
-For convenience, we also provide a [Python library](), freely available on PyPI with minimal dependencies, which provides an abstraction layer on top of the REST API.
+For convenience, we also provide a {ref}`Python SDK`, freely available on PyPI with minimal dependencies, which provides an abstraction layer on top of the REST API.
 In the future we intend to release a similar library in C++ and potentially other languages.

 ### Maps and geofencing
 The API operates on a pre-defined collection of maps and currently there is no programmatic way to add additional locations.
-For each location there is a map, represented internally in the [Lanelet2]() format, which specifies lanelets, traffic lights, and a selection of static traffic signs (along with their relationship to specific lanelets).
+For each location there is a map, represented internally in the [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) format, which specifies lanelets, traffic lights, and a selection of static traffic signs (along with their relationship to specific lanelets).
 Each map comes with a canonical Euclidean coordinate frame in meters, which for OSM files is obtained by applying a specific UTM projector defined by lat/lon, and everything sent across the API is always specified in terms of this coordinate frame.
 To be able to perform co-simulation, you need to have the same map available in your simulator.
-For convenience, the map used on our end can be downloaded through [LOCATION_INFO]().
+For convenience, the map used on our end can be downloaded through {ref}`LOCATION_INFO`.
 The maps must be flat (we assume the world is 2D) and generally cover relatively small regions (a few hundred meters).
 For each map there is a designated supported area, defined as the interior of a convex polygon represented as a closed linestring, outside of which the realism of NPCs may significantly deteriorate.
 It’s valid to query the API outside of